definitivedrupal/dgd7/drupal/sites/all/modules/image_resize_filter/README.txt

    "Image resize filter" is run BEFORE the "HTML filter".

    If using the Image Resize Filter with BBCode or some other non-HTML filter, the "Image resize filter" must be run AFTER the BBCode filter.
+If using Pathologic (http://drupal.org/project/pathologic), Image Resize Filter must be run AFTER the Pathologic filter too, since Pathologic must correct image path locations for Image Resize Filter to find the images.

 5) Optional.
 Click the Image resize filter tab underneath "Filter settings" to set additional configuration for the the image resize filter.